SNIA/iotta-reanimator/README.md

   implementation of Re-Animator.
 This version has higher overhead but requires no kernel changes or special privileges.

-The replayer is available in its own repository.
+The replayer is available in its own repository:

 * [Re-Animator Replayer](http://github.com/SNIA/reanimator-replayer) can
   replay system call traces taken in the Dataseries format.